 Rowers are notified of changes in the schedule by their coach.

 The schedule during holiday periods is liable to change while the schedule in wintertime may also be different, due to the shorter days.

-Training continues until the Championships in mid-July.
+Training for Jes students continues until the Championships in mid-July.
 The number of sessions for the younger rowers is likely to increase during the summer holidays.

 Safety on the water is a major priority for all.

 Crews will not go on the water when rowing conditions are deemed to be unsafe.

 When sessions on the water are cancelled (sometimes at short notice), they are often replaced by land training.